CyrilJoret/learn_nextcloud/README.md

 ## On the windows host - Create a SFTP acces

-* Install Choco package openssh choco install openssh cd "C:\Program Files\OpenSSH-Win64" powershell.exe -ExecutionPolicy Bypass -File install-sshd.ps1
+* Install Choco package openssh

+<code>choco install openssh
+cd "C:\Program Files\OpenSSH-Win64"
+powershell.exe -ExecutionPolicy Bypass -File install-sshd.ps1</code>

+* Create a new windows user and set privileges on folder to share

+# TODO

+Modify config of open ssh for this user